JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 {% highlight python %}
-sudo apt-get install python3-pip sudo pip3 install -r requirements.txt
-sudo apt-get install python3-tk # for some reason won't work with pip3
+sudo apt-get install python3-pip sudo pip3 install -r requirements.txt # this will throw an error for tkinter, just ignore it sudo apt-get install python3-tk # for some reason won't work with pip3
 {% endhighlight %}